martindevans/martindevans.me/_posts/2021-12-30-2021-Retrospective.md

 ## Raspberry Pi Pico

 Early in 2021 the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) was released.
-Unlike all other raspberry Pi boards this is not a Linux computers running on a broadcom SoC - instead it's a custom designed chip (RP2040) and it's a microcontroller.
+Unlike all other raspberry Pi boards this is not a Linux computer running on a broadcom SoC - instead it's a custom designed chip (RP2040) and it's a microcontroller.
 This is the first time RPi have designed their own chip and I'm very excited to see where they go in the future with this - my expectation is that the RPi5 will be based on a custom SoC.

 The Pico particularly caught my imagination because although it's intended as a microcontroller it has similar power to early games consoles.
-The Pico can overclock to 250MHz and has 264KB of RAM with 16MB of flash storage, for comparison the Sega Saturn (released 1994) has a 28.6MHz CPU and 2MB of RAM.
+The Pico can overclock to 250MHz and has 264KB of RAM with 16MB of flash storage, for comparison the Sega Saturn (released 1994) has a 28.6MHz CPU (10x slower) and 2MB of RAM (10x more).
 Now of course this isn't a direct comparison - the games consoles usually had custom chips to accelerate graphics and the Pico does not.
 Nonetheless the similar power really caught my imagination and I started some game development work on the Pico, eventually completing a port of one of my earliest VB6 games (Toast): [PicoToast](https://github.com/martindevans/PicoToast).

 I plan to develop more games for the Pico.
 I have a vague plan of specifying a "console" assembled out of specific parts with free 3D printable housings available which other people can develop for.
 A bit like a fantasy console (e.g. Pico8) but with some actual hardware!